Fast Empirical Scenarios: Algorithms for scenario representation

-The statement shows that basis pursuit does not induce sparsity in the EMP setting.
-Note that in the above proof, we do not assume any positivity of the weight vector \(\boldsymbol w\).
-Therefore, the above proof also shows that it is not possible to obtain optimal quadrature rules with high accuracy with respect to the total degree polynomial class of functions, using \(\ell_1\)-minimization.
-This fact restricts the pool of candidate algorithms that can be deployed for efficient recovery of the sparse scenarios from the empirical moment sequences.
+the cases are analogous. \end{proof} Note that in the above proof, we do not assume any positivity of the weight vector \(\boldsymbol w\).
+The result therefore has far-reaching consequences for practical purposes.
+Foremostly, it shows that it is not possible to obtain optimal quadrature rules (with few atoms) in general that match the empirical moments of polynomials.
+This fact severely restricts the pool of candidate algorithms that can be deployed for efficient recovery of a few scenarios from the empirical moments.
+In particular, many popular first-order proximal gradient methods, like the FISTA, see \cite{FISTA, Nesterov}, POGM, see \cite{POGM, Adaptive_POGM}, etc.~to name a few cannot be used in this context. \end{remark}